The Year 4 staff team is made up of class teachers:

 We are also very lucky to have additional support in class from

 Spelling Test - remember your spelling book!

 Children are to hand in homework on a Monday.
-We will set and send homework home on Wednesday.
-This is to allow reading records and homework books to be quarantine for 48hours.
+We will set a homework task on Google Classroom every Wednesday.

 The children are asked to complete the following: